massoncheg/forgejo-docs/docs/user/actions.md

 > **NOTE:** String comparisons are case insensitive.

+### Conditionals

+Can be used in `if:` conditionals on jobs and steps.

+- `success()`. returns true when none of the previous jobs/steps have failed or been canceled.
+- `always()`. causes the job/step to always execute, and returns true, even when canceled.
+If you want to run a job/step regardless of its success or failure, use the recommended alternative: **!cancelled()**.
+- `failure()`. returns true when any previous step/job has failed.

 ### Functions

 - `contains( search, item )`.
 Returns `true` if `search` contains `item`.
 If `search` is an array, this function returns `true` if the `item` is an element in the array.
 If `search` is a string, this function returns `true` if the `item` is a substring of `search`.
 This function is not case sensitive.
 Casts values to a string.